Frequently Asked Questions about Academics at John Cabot University

 American colleges and universities often apply the following titles to students to define progress toward graduation: Freshman (first year in college 0 to 30 credits), Sophomore (second year in college 31 to 60 credits), Junior (third year in college 61 to 90 credits) and Senior (fourth and final year in college 91 to 120 credits).

 American liberal arts universities pride themselves on the personal attention they give to students.
-At JCU you will be assigned a faculty advisor, who not only guides you through your choice of courses, but remains available to help with other problems, and provide important guidance on internships, graduate school decisions and jobs.
+At JCU you will be assigned a faculty advisor, who not only guides you through your choice of courses, but remains available to provide important guidance on internships, graduate school decisions, and jobs.

 JCU classes generally have between 10 and 25 students (an average of 15).
 These smaller numbers permit professors to conduct discussions that elicit students' ideas, requiring them to defend their opinions.
-The JCU liberal arts program places great emphasis on student participation with in-class presentations and discussion, projects and research papers as a normal part of the learning experience.
-Nearly all upper level courses require that students learn how to access and make sense of the large amount of information available on the internet.
-There is also a practical component that underlies many courses that includes analysis of business cases and presentation of material.
+The JCU liberal arts program places great emphasis on student participation with in-class presentations and discussion, projects, and research papers as a normal part of the learning experience.
+Nearly all upper-level courses require that students learn how to access and make sense of the large amount of information available today.
+There is also a practical component to many courses that includes analysis of business cases, scholarly arguments, and presentation of research materials.
 Requirements such as these help you develop critical thinking, communication, and research skills which are now a necessary part of career development.

-John Cabot University prides itself on the geographic diversity not only of its students, but also of its faculty.
-The faculty of John Cabot University have earned degrees from such internationally respected colleges and universities as Harvard University, Rutgers University, Johns Hopkins University, Columbia University, University of Pennsylvania, University of Chicago, University of Michigan, the University of Rome "La Sapienza," New York University, Stanford University, The London School of Economics, and Oxford University.
+John Cabot University prides itself not only on the diversity of its students but also of its faculty.
+The faculty of John Cabot University have earned degrees from such internationally respected colleges and universities as Harvard University, Cambridge University, Rutgers University, Johns Hopkins University, Columbia University, University of Pennsylvania, University of Chicago, University of Minnesota, University of Michigan, the University of Rome "La Sapienza," New York University, Stanford University, The London School of Economics, and Oxford University.

 See the following table for a grading reference: